arangodb/arangodb/Documentation/Books/AQL/Operations/Update.md

   } IN users OPTIONS { waitForSync: true }
 ```

-In order to not accidentially overwrite documents that have been updated since you last fetched
+In order to not accidentally overwrite documents that have been updated since you last fetched
 them, you can use the option *ignoreRevs* to either let ArangoDB compare the `_rev` value and
 only succeed if they still match, or let ArangoDB ignore them (default):